Most people know little or nothing about investing because American public schools refuse to teach investing.

 This fascinating perspective from an amateur investor received an average of five stars in 1,348 Amazon ratings.
 Dahle offers an investment guide that professionals, entrepreneurs, and freelancers can use.

-Dahle explains investments for people with no training or education in investment, finance, business, insurance, and estate planning.
+James M. Dahle, MD, explains investments for people without training or education in investment, finance, business, insurance, and estate planning.
 He examines stocks, real estate, homes, and other investments from the perspective of a well-paid professional or small businessperson with large debts.

 The White Coat Investor describes advanced finance and investment concepts all professionals, business owners, and freelancers need to understand.
 Most investment books ignore those issues.